britram/taps-transports/draft-ietf-taps-transports.md

 Each byte in the stream is identified by a sequence number.
 The sequence number is used to order segments on receipt, to identify segments in acknowledgments, and to detect unacknowledged segments for retransmission.
-This is the basis of TCP's reliable, ordered delivery of data in a stream.
+This is the basis of the reliable, ordered delivery of data in a TCP stream.
 TCP Selective Acknowledgment {{RFC2018}} extends this mechanism by making it possible to identify missing segments more precisely, reducing spurious retransmission.